epagnin/frontiers-in-security-research/README.md

 ## Course Calendar
 One seminar a week

-TBA
+### Schedule
+Date, time: speaker - paper title (link to paper, link to report)

 ## General Insturctions
-0. You select one paper from a top conferences.
+0. You select one paper from a top conference.
 Be sure to pick a work you find interesting and that has important contribution
-1. Write a **report/review** of the paper
+1. Write a one-page **report/review** on the paper _(see instructions below)_
 2. Send the paper, your report and a short summary of **why** you chose this work to me (Elena) _(this needs to be done at least 2 weeks before your seminar slot)_
 2. Get an approval for your choice by me. _(if this does not arrive within 2 days, send me a reminder)_
-3. Upload the information about your seminar to this github page _(this includes the time/date of the seminar; the paper's title, author list and venue; and the report)_
+3. Upload the information about your seminar to this github page _(this includes the time/date of the seminar; speaker's name, the paper's title, author list and venue; and the report)_
 4. Prepare a **45 minutes presentation** on the work you selected
 5. Prepare a **quiz** to assess your peers' learning of your topic
 6. Get my approaval for the quiz you designed and upload it to mentimeter _(send the quiz to me at least 3 days before the seminar)_